 When I would daydream about it I felt so free, so amazing, so fulfilled!
 But, when it came down to make any moves or forward motion to reach it–I froze!

 My mind would go round and round with all the things that could go wrong, the people that would judge me or think what I was trying to do was stupid, thinking I was beneath other people and if I tried to engage with people socially that people would see right through me–to the scared little clueless, no college education, shy, stupid girl that had no confidence and no experience.

 How did this serve me?
 Umm, I can tell you that IT DIDN'T!

 What it did was prevent me from growing.
 It prevented me from connecting with people that I could have had great relationships (personal or business) with.
-It prevented me from experiencing amazing shifts and changes that could have allowed me to be farther along than I am today.
+It prevented me from experiencing amazing shifts and changes that could have allowed me to be further along than I am today.